We Five: 1965–1970

 Record label A&M Records, owned by Herb Alpert, responded to the new popularity of folk and rock music by adding new artists starting in 1965 to its existing line-up of middle-of-the road material turned out by Alpert's Tijuana Brass, the Baja Marimba Band, and Brasil '66.
-In addition to We Five, Alpert's label released albums by Boyce and Hart, the Garden Club, Chris Montez, and The Merry-Go-Round.
+In addition to We Five, Alpert's label released albums by Boyce and Hart, the Garden Club, and The Merry-Go-Round.

 We Five's first album produced a major hit with the title tune, Stewart's re-arrangement of the Ian & Sylvia song "You Were on My Mind".
 Stewart made several changes to the original Sylvia Tyson composition, and the song went directly to the Billboard Top Five in 1965.
 It sold over one million copies, and was awarded a gold record.
 The group's second single was an arrangement of the popular song "Let's Get Together," written by Chester Powers, who performed under the name Dino Valenti.
 It reached No. 31 on the Billboard Hot 100 (and was later a Top Five hit and a million-seller for The Youngbloods as "Get Together").

 In February 1966, We Five was nominated for a Grammy for Best Performance By A Vocal Group (for "You Were on My Mind"), against the Beatles among others, but they lost the award to the Anita Kerr Quartet.
 They were also the first commercial folk-rock artists to record music for Coca-Cola.
 The group added John Chambers as a touring drummer, so that it could tour behind its hit.

 After completing their second album, Make Someone Happy, later in 1966, lead singer Beverly Bivens decided to leave the group.
 To continue, We Five replaced Bivens with Debbie Graf Burgan (wife of guitarist Jerry Burgan) and added a full-time drummer in Mick Gillespie for live performances.
 That same year, the band turned down an opportunity to record John Stewart's song "Daydream Believer", which went on to be an international hit for The Monkees.

 We Five was among the artists included in a preliminary injunction issued by the Los Angeles Superior Court in April 1968.
 The edict prohibited bootlegging of A&M artists, including the Tijuana Brass and The Sandpipers.
 The action was directed against Superba Tapes, Inc., of Lancaster, California.
 The company had copied tapes of the recordings and sold them to the public without paying royalties to the artists.

 The group would record two albums with Debbie Burgan singing lead, Return of the We Five (1969) for A&M and Catch the Wind (1970) for Vault.
 Neither album came close to the success of the earlier Bivens material.
 In 1970, Stewart, Jones and Fullerton all quit We Five, breaking up the original band.